-- 2.5 Often there will be a requirement to submit a structural report along with an application to convert or replace dwellings, it will be necessary to ensure that the report is undertaken by a qualified person, such as a Structural Engineer.
-The information submitted should be in the form of a Report.
-Where appropriate, the use of drawings and photographs are encouraged to show the building's condition. - 2.6 As the condition of dormant buildings can change significantly over time, it will be necessary to ensure that the Structural Report is undertaken within a period of 3 months of the planning application submission date.
+- 2.5 In most cases there will be a requirement to submit a structural report along with an application to convert or replace dwellings.
+It will be necessary to ensure that the report is undertaken by a qualified person, such as a Structural Engineer.
+The information submitted should be in the form of a report.
+Where appropriate, the use of drawings and photographs are encouraged to show the building's condition. - 2.6 As the condition of dormant buildings can change significantly over time, it will be necessary to ensure that the Structural Report is undertaken within a period of 3 months of the planning application submission date. - 2.7 Any Structural Report should be comprehensive and thorough and include information about the condition of the building and its suitability for the proposed use.
+A Report that is only based on a visual inspection of the building will not be acceptable.